seapagan/django-preferences/README.rst

 #.
 Add ``preferences`` to your ``INSTALLED APPS`` setting.

 #.
-Add ``django.contrib.sites`` to your ``INSTALLED APPS`` setting. django-preferences associates preferences to specific sites and thus requires Django's "sites" framework to be installed.

-#.
 Optionally, add ``preferences.context_processors.preferences_cp`` to your template option settings.
 This will automatically add a ``preferences`` variable to your template context::